Wear goggles for clear & healthy underwater vision

 - Recreational lap swimmers do best with larger lenses (they give wider peripheral vision), and more padded frames

 More questions about swimming and vision?
-Ask our Orlando eye doctor!
+Ask our South Orlando eye doctor!

 Before you dive into the blue, sparkling waters at the beach or swimming pool, consult with an expert optometrist near you.
 We’ll help you find the safest way to have sharp underwater vision and a fabulous look!
 If you do experience irritated eyes, strange discharge, pain, sensitivity or redness after wearing your contact lenses while swimming, contact us immediately for an eye exam at Dr. Tartibi.